Ou Medicine

 55

-2. A woman is considered to be in menopause after she has missed how many menstrual cycles?
+2. A person is considered to be in menopause after they have missed how many menstrual cycles?

 You didn't answer this question.